marcodejongh/boardsesh/README.md

 # Getting Started

 ## Database setup
 Before we can start developing, we need to setup a database.
-From the db/ directory, run docker to startup the development database:
+Start the docker container to startup the development database:

 ```
-docker-compose up
+cd db/ && docker-compose up
 ```

 This starts up a docker container that uses Boardlib to download the databases and then loads them into postgres with an db update script and pgloader.
 When the postgres docker container is up,